 A quality roof can last between 20 and 100 years, depending on the type of roofing material you use to cover your house.
-However, every roof, regardless of the material or quality construction, is subject to an insurance provider’s scrutiny.
-Meaning, as your roof gets older, two things are likely to happen: your insurance rates are likely to go up, or your coverage is likely to go down.
+However, every roof, regardless of the material or quality of construction, is subject to an insurance provider’s scrutiny.
+This means, that as your roof gets older, two things are likely to happen: your insurance rates are likely to go up, or your coverage is likely to go down.

 You can expect to see minor changes in your policy after your roof reaches 10 years of age and more drastic changes once the roof reaches 20 years old.
 For this reason, you should schedule routine roof inspections and roof maintenance annually to keep your roof in excellent condition.
 Routine maintenance can also keep your insurance premiums low and may prevent you from filing an insurance claim after a storm.

 How long your roof lasts depends on several factors, such as:

 - The roofing material (metal, asphalt shingles, etc.)

 - Quality of the roofing material